TimMensch/passport-github/README.md

 [Passport](http://passportjs.org/) strategy for authenticating with [GitHub](https://github.com/)
 using the OAuth 2.0 API.
+Forked from [passport-github](https://github.com/jaredhanson/passport-github) and added the ability to detect what scopes GitHub *actually* grants (which can be different from the scopes you've requested).

 This module lets you authenticate using GitHub in your Node.js applications.
 By plugging into Passport, GitHub authentication can be easily and